 If your child suffers a minor head injury in school such as a bump you will also be informed by app message as well as receiving a paper form at the end of the school day.

 If your child suffers a more serious injury, you will be contacted by telephone as soon as possible.

-At the beginning of each academic year we run an election campaign across every class in the school.
-The children get the opportunity to make a pitch and suggest why they feel they would be the best school council representative for their class.
-Each class then have a vote and two children are chosen.
-Those children will remain in role until the next academic year.
+At the beginning of each academic year, we run an election campaign across every class in the school.
+The children get the opportunity to make a pitch and suggest why they feel they would be the best JLT representative for their class.
+Each class then have a vote and a child is chosen.
+JLT children will remain in role until the next academic year.

 Any medications that need to be taken during the school day should be handed into the school office and relevant paperwork filled in at this time.
 Please read the following before handing in medication to the office:

 We are only able to administer medication that has been prescribed by your child's GP - we are not able to administer pain relief such as Calpol that has not been prescribed